 In July, the Tennessee Department of Transportation (TDOT) awarded MS2 a contract to meet the State’s needs for a new Transportation Data Management System called the Tennessee Traffic Information Management and Evaluation System (TN-TIMES).
 TDOT was seeking a new software solution for data polling, processing and storage, reporting and analysis of TDOT’s continuous and short-term traffic monitoring station counts.
 The new TN-TIMES replaces the current traffic data management system.
 MS2’s software deliverable to TDOT consists of two modules: Traffic Count Database System and Highway Performance Management System.

 We are pleased with our success and have ramped up our staff to maintain a high level of service.
-MS2 now has a staff of twenty-five employees in our new offices in Ann Arbor, Michigan.
+MS2 now has a staff of twenty-five employees at our new offices in Ann Arbor, Michigan.
 We look forward to expanding our successful business relationships with additional state DOTs as their needs arise.
 With new clients come new employees.

 MS2 staff on September 4, 2019 (missing Glenn Harter)